asing349/Citi-Bike-NYC-Spatial-Data-Analysis-using-Hadoop-SQL-SparkSQL-and-GeoPandas/README.md

-# Citi Bike NYC Data Analysis
+# Citi Bike NYC Spatial Data Analysis using Hadoop, SQL, SparkSQL and GeoPandas

 This project performs a comprehensive analysis of New York City’s Citi Bike data for 2023, leveraging **Apache Hadoop** and **SparkSQL** for big data processing, **Pandas** and **GeoPandas** for data manipulation, and **Folium** for geospatial visualization.
 This project demonstrates proficiency in handling large datasets, performing complex SQL queries, and creating insightful spatial and statistical visualizations.